nathanMcL/Student.Originated.Software/RaspberryHealth/README.md

 ---
 Raspberry Pi with Debian GNU/Linux 11 Operating System.
 Pycharm & VS Code with Python 3.12.
-Windows Surface Pro
+Windows Surface Book

 ---
 Challenges we ran into:
 ---
-Trying to get the code files to mesh with MenuMain.
+Trying to get the code files to mesh with MenuMain.<br>
-Trying to schedule the crontab -e file with command to execute the program at set times.
+Trying to schedule the crontab -e file with command to execute the program at set times.<br>
-Trying to execute the program using Pycharm and in a separate IDE VS Code environment to simulate the Gitpod VS code environment prior to upload.
+Trying to execute the program using Pycharm and in a separate IDE VS Code environment to simulate the Gitpod VS code environment prior to upload. <br>
 Trying to debug the program in gitpod.
-Trying to create a comprehendible readme file.
+Trying to create a comprehendible readme file.  <br>

 ---
 Accomplishments that we're proud of: